OpenTechSchool/python-flask/core/files-templates.md

 So you've seen how to send out some basic text with a simple flask application, and the languages that are used to build the web: HTML, CSS and Javascript.
 Serving text isn't enough though - what if we want to serve some actual files?

 Luckily, Flask comes prepared.
-All you have to do is create a folder in the same directory as `hello.py` with the special name of `static`.
+All you have to do is **create a folder** in the same directory as `hello.py` with the special name of `static`.
 Any file you put in that folder will be served by flask automatically!

 You can do this with your computer's file browser, or on the command line by typing `mkdir static`.

 So, if you made a file in the static folder called `cats.gif`, and you'd normally access your application by visiting the url [http://127.0.0.1:5000](http://127.0.0.1:5000), then you can view that file by going to [http://127.0.0.1:5000/static/cats.gif](http://127.0.0.1:5000/static/cats.gif).

-**Check this works** by downloading a funny image from the internet (there are plenty at [imgur](http://imgur.com)), putting it in the static folder, running your flask application (`python hello.py`), and browsing to your image by the right url.
+**Check this works** for you by downloading a funny image from the internet (there are plenty at [imgur](http://imgur.com)), putting it in the static folder, running your flask application (`python hello.py`), and browsing to your image by the right url.

 The `static` folder is a great place to put CSS stylesheets, Javascript script files, and images.
 Those files don't usually change much when a website is running, hence the folder name.
 A common practice is that web developers will organise these files in sub-directories called, for instance, `css`, `js`, and `img` respectively.